-wou Imagine you are Muhammad and you are giving an important speech.
-What ald you do when the sick cat walked up to you? □ whe Imagine you are one of the people listening to Muhammad.
-What would you do en the cat sat on his precious robe?
+Imagine you are Muhammad and you are giving an important speech.
+What would you do when the sick cat walked up to you?

+Imagine you are one of the people listening to Muhammad.
+What would you do when the cat sat on his precious robe?

 Share a story about a time you asked somebody to help you.

-Share a story about a time a person or an animal needed your help. pred Draw or paint a picture of the cat sleeping alone on the cut-off piece of the cious robe at the end of the story.
+□ Share a story about a time a person or an animal needed your help.

+Draw or paint a picture of the cat sleeping alone on the cut-off piece of the precious robe at the end of the story.

-CHAPTER THIRTY-SIX
+Chapter Thirty-Six